The construction of a fiber optic network is a complex and lengthy process.

 After an in-house design of the fiber build to the distribution access point, field engineers go to each pole to determine if any modifications are required in order to support the fiber, keeping in mind NESC clearance requirements.
 Line crews will change poles, move transformers from one side of the pole to the other, move wires on the pole, add new anchors to the poles, and perform other work to allow the ﬁber to be placed later.

-The construction team will bury fiber cables underground or string it from poles to connect your neighborhood to our fiber network.
-This process can take up to another three months.
+The construction team will bury fiber cables underground or string them from poles to connect your neighborhood to our fiber network.
+This process can take up to another 3 months.
 You may see us digging holes during this stage.
 When we’re done, we will return all sidewalks and green spaces to the way we found them.
-Fiber construction can take four to eight weeks on a circuit.
+Fiber construction can take 4 to 8 weeks on a circuit.

-Once the strand and ﬁber is placed, splicers will make splices at each end and tap point.
+Once the strand and ﬁber are placed, splicers will make splices at each end and tap point.
 They splice the necessary cables at each point and mount the splices in enclosures secured to the distribution poles or in pedestals.
-The splicing work can take another three to six weeks for the main lines.
+The splicing work can take another 3 to 6 weeks for the main lines.